kesyog/hangman/README.md

 ## Status

 The scale is feature-complete.
-Weight measurement works great with the Tindeq mobile app.
+Weight measurement works great with the [Progressor API][API] and compatible tools.
 Battery life is guesstimated to be in the range of several months to a couple of years depending on usage.

 There are still a few more software updates planned.
 See the Issues section for the major ones.